+]

 Annex 9 Requirements for stations using burst transmissions

 1 Requirements for stations using burst transmissions

 This Annex specifies how data should be formatted and transmitted for units that have limited range and operate in a low volume VDL.
 Burst transmission behaviour will increase the probability of reception and is required for units such as an AIS-SART.